macadmins/nudge-python/README.md

 ```

 ### Timer Day 1
 The time, in seconds, to restore the nudge GUI to the front of a user's window.
-This will occur indefinitely until the UI is closed or MDM is enrolled.
+This will occur indefinitely until the UI is closed or macOS update is installed.

-This is when the MDM cutoff is one day or less.
+This is when the update cutoff is one day or less.
 ```json
 "timer_day_1": 600
 ```

 ### Timer Day 3
 The time, in seconds, to restore the nudge GUI to the front of a user's window.
-This will occur indefinitely until the UI is closed or MDM is enrolled.
+This will occur indefinitely until the UI is closed or macOS update is installed.

-This is when the MDM cutoff is three days or less.
+This is when the update cutoff is three days or less.
 ```json
 "timer_day_3": 7200
 ```

 ### Timer Elapsed
 The time, in seconds, to restore the nudge GUI to the front of a user's window.
-This will occur indefinitely until the UI is closed or MDM is enrolled.
+This will occur indefinitely until the UI is closed or macOS update is installed.

-This is when the MDM cutoff has elapsed.
+This is when the update cutoff has elapsed.
 ```json
 "timer_elapsed": 10
 ```

 ### Timer Final
 The time, in seconds, to restore the nudge GUI to the front of a user's window.
-This will occur indefinitely until the UI is closed or MDM is enrolled.
+This will occur indefinitely until the UI is closed or macOS update is installed.

-This is when the MDM cutoff is one hour or less.
+This is when the update is one hour or less.
 ```json
 "timer_final": 60
 ```

 ### Timer Initial
 The time, in seconds, to restore the nudge GUI to the front of a user's window.
-This will occur indefinitely until the UI is closed or MDM is enrolled.
+This will occur indefinitely until the UI is closed or macOS update is installed.

-This is when the MDM cutoff is over three days.
+This is when the update cutoff is over three days.
 ```json
 "timer_initial": 14400
 ```